 He tried again.
 Maybe if he pushed past the pain, he could…

 Tears rolled down his face, blurring the world further.
 “I can’t,” he whimpered.
-He’d always been able to, from the first time he could conjure at will, he’d always been capable of this one little trick.
+He’d always been able to, from the first time he could conjure at will rather than on instinct, he’d always been capable of this one little trick.
 Never again.
 Not without sanction.

 “Yes,” someone answered.
 A woman, but with a softer voice than the alchemist’s.
 “That’s right.”

 He sat up, rubbing his head.
 It felt like his skull was trapped in a vice despite all evidence to the contrary.
-Was that due to the collar or the effects of the brawl?
+Was that due to the collar or some lingering after-effect of the brawl?
 Slowly, Dylan scrubbed at his face and searched for the source of the sound to find the leashed one standing in the doorway.

 Only now, with her so close, did he note a distinct lack of spark to her eyes.
 Why hadn’t he noticed sooner?
-He would’ve wondered, would’ve listened.
+He would’ve wondered, would’ve heeded his guardian’s warning.

-“We all try to rid ourselves of it at first,” she continued, her words devoid of passion.
+“We all try to rid ourselves of it at first,” the woman continued, her words devoid of passion.
 She spoke as if reciting text or, perhaps, to also remind herself.
 “We all scream when we can’t.
 We all cry.
 But we endure.
 Our king demands that we do.”

 Because they need us.
 That’s why he was to be subjected to this nightmare.
 To keep Udynea at bay.
 All the vibrancy of life gone in a heartbeat.
 He was never going to get that back.
 To shield those we hold dear to us.
 His thoughts drifted to Tricia, to Sulin and Nestria.
 Of Henrie and Harriet.
 Even Launtil.
-Friends, lovers… Family.
+Friends and more.
+Family.
 People he would never see again.
+None of them would’ve been capable of surviving the brawl.
+As for a true fight…

 Morning came and, with it, the order to move out.
 Dylan’s stomach fluttered as he followed the hound and the other leashed spellster through the lower corridors.
 He’d never set foot outside the tower in his whole life and now… I’m never coming back.
 The thought skittered through his mind, tangling with the knots of pain like a waterbird caught in a fishing net.